kamos1/byob/README.md

 ### post - /api/v1/employees/
-- Add an employee.
+- This endpoint allows the user to add an employee.
 A token is required to make this request.
+Use the ```/authenticate``` endpoint to get a token.
 - Returns employee id
 - Required parameters:
 	- 'fullname',
 	- 'first_name',
 	- 'last_name',
-	- 'salary',
+	- salary,
-	- 'job_id',
+	- job_id,
 	- 'name'

 ### post - /api/v1/jobs/
-- Add a job.
+- This endoint allows the user to add a job.
 A token is required to make this request.
+Use the ```/authenticate``` endpoint to get a token.
 - Returns job id
 - Required parameters:
 	- title

 ### post - /authenticate'
-- Returns a json web token
+- Use this endpoint to get a token that can be used with the POST, PATCH, and DELETE endpoints.

 ### patch - /api/v1/employees/:id/salary
-- Updates an employee's salary.
+- This endpoint allows the user to update an employee's salary.
 A token is required to make this request.
+Use the ```/authenticate``` endpoint to get a token.
 - Returns success or failure message
 - Required parameters:
 	- salary
 	- token

 ### patch - /api/v1/jobs/:id/title
-- Updates a job title.
+- This endpoint updates a job title.
 A token is required to make this request.
+Use the ```/authenticate``` endpoint to get a token.
 - Returns success message
 - Required parameter:
 	- title
+	- token

 ### delete - /api/v1/employees/:id/
 - Remove an employee.
 A token is required to make this request.
+Use the ```/authenticate``` endpoint to get a token.
 - Returns success or failure message

 ### delete -'/api/v1/jobs/:id/
 - Remove a job.
 A token is required to make this request.
+Use the ```/authenticate``` endpoint to get a token.
 - Returns success or failure message